EnjoMitch/EnjoLib/README.md

 I'm a passionate programmer, focusing on efficiency of work (better do less but do it well) and clean solutions (anything above Assembly level is meant to be written **for humans**).
 Following these values is able to create wonderful feedback loops in your mind, able to heal the wounds, that the industry inflicts on you.

 I have experience with Java, C# and Python as well.
 I like to take the best of each language.
-Ultimately, what counts is not what specific syntax sugar of a given you use, but the proper design.
+Ultimately, what counts is not what specific syntax sugar of a given language you use, but the proper and readable design.
 After all, you want to be able to use a given algo in other languages as well, after just a quick adaptation.

 I like to optimize certain parts of the code for runtime speed, but not until these parts are proven to be bottlenecks through measurement tools like Valgrind.
 The motto I follow here is: "Don't optimize yet".
 I hate the dominating dogma in the IT sector ("I just know this is a bottleneck, because I read this in a book of XYZ Guru.").
 Many "proofs" of such claims are prepared only to proove the claim itself in isolation and are, strictly speaking, detached from any reality.